This is an introduction to scuba diving under the ice, how you get started and what you can expect from the experience.

 A system of communication is used between the diver and the line tender, typically one tug for OK (used by both the diver and the tender, similar to the “OK” sign in SCUBA hand signals), two tugs for “take in rope”, and a series of rapid tugs used to signal an emergency.
 If this happens, the tender immediately starts reeling in the rope, pulling the diver towards the exit.

-In addition to these roles, other surface crew members might be there to assist the diver when exiting and in getting out of the dive kit and getting warmed up.
-As well as keeping their eyes open for any shits in the ice that may pose a threat for the diver or other members of the team.
+In addition to these roles, other surface crew members might be there to assist the diver when exiting and in getting out of the dive kit and getting warmed up afterward.
+As well as keeping their eyes open for any shifts in the ice that may pose a threat for the diver or other members of the team.

-Gas management should be a major priority, using the same rules as in other overhead environments, typically one third for the swim out, one third for the swim back, and one third for backup.
+Gas management should be a major priority, using the same rules as in other overhead environments like cave diving, typically one third for the swim out, one third for the swim back, and one third for backup.

-To really appreciate the feeling of being upside down that can be had during an ice dive, Check out the video, made a group of Finnish divers:
+Check out the video, made by a group of Finnish divers: